Programmable heralded linear optical generation of two-qubit states: Two-qubit entangled states

-In general, unitary evolution of single photon states through interferometers provides only a limited class of entangled states.
-Therefore, one can not generate an arbitrary entangled state by static linear optics.
-To broaden the class of accessible states one can prepare entangled states carried by a larger number of modes and photons than those of the target qubit states.
-The states is outside of the Hilbert space corresponding to desired logical qubit encoding.
-Then, some modes of the state is measured thereby non-deterministically collapsing the unmeasured modes into the target states.
-In particular, this approach has been applied for generation of the $2$-qubit dual-rail-encoded Bell states~\cite{fldzhyan2021compact,gubarev2020,stanisic} and $3$-qubit the Grinberger-Horne-Zeilinger (GHZ) state~\cite{gubarev2020,stanisic}.
-It has been shown that at least $4$ single photons are required to generate Bell states by linear optics -- two of which are to be measured to herald successful generation~\cite{fldzhyan2021compact,gubarev2020,stanisic}.
-In this work, we consider a more general task of non-deterministic generation of states \eqref{eqn:parametrized_state} using lossless multiport interferometers and four indistinguishable photons.
+In general, unitary evolution of single-photon states through interferometers provides only a limited class of entangled states.
+Therefore, one cannot generate an arbitrary entangled state by static linear optics.
+To broaden the class of accessible states, one can prepare entangled states carried by a larger number of modes and photons than those of the target qubit states.
+These states are outside the Hilbert space corresponding to desired logical qubit encoding.
+Then, some modes of the states are measured nondeterministically, collapsing the unmeasured modes into the target states.
+In particular, this approach has been applied for the generation of two-qubit dual-rail-encoded Bell states~\cite{fldzhyan2021compact,gubarev2020,stanisic} and the three-qubit GHZ state~\cite{gubarev2020,stanisic}.
+It has been shown that at least four single photons are required to generate Bell states by linear optics---two of which are to be measured to herald successful generation~\cite{fldzhyan2021compact,gubarev2020,stanisic}.
+In this work, we consider a more-general task of nondeterministic generation of states \eqref{eqn:parametrized_state} using lossless multiport interferometers and four indistinguishable photons.

-Even though the heralding efficiency is typically much less than unity, one knows exactly when successful event occurs, as they are flagged by a pattern of photons that are detected in auxiliary modes.
-This property makes the heralded non-deterministic schemes practical, in contrast to post-selection schemes, where the success is verified only by measuring the generated state~\cite{Kieling_2010,CNOT_coincidence_basis}.
-Assuming that success is heralded by a detection of a pattern of photons $\mathbf{d}$ in the auxiliary modes, the output quantum state prepared by the interferometers should take the following form:
+Even though the heralding efficiency is typically much less than unity, one knows exactly when successful events occur, as they are flagged by a pattern of photons that are detected in auxiliary modes.
+This property makes the heralded nondeterministic schemes practical, in contrast to postselection schemes, where the success is verified only by measuring the generated state~\cite{Kieling_2010,CNOT_coincidence_basis}.
+Assuming that success is heralded by the detection of a pattern of photons $\mathbf{d}$ in the auxiliary modes, the output quantum state prepared by the interferometers should take the following form: